-As Partnership Coordinator, Ms. Oliver serves as the primary liaison between the school and its industry partners.
-She is responsible for integrating the emergency management theme into student life and learning.
-Working closely with partners and UASEM's CTE teachers, Ms. Oliver helps align the EM curriculum to industry needs and standards.
-She accumulates EM resources, organizes internships, visiting speakers, field trips, professional certifications, extracurricular clubs, and volunteer opportunities, and develops creative ways to integrate EM into different disciplines.
-Ms. Oliver earned her B.A. in English and History from the University of Minnesota and went on to work as a journalist in Minneapolis, a bike messenger in Oregon, an ESL teacher in rural Thailand, and a literature teacher at an IB School in Burma, among other motley pursuits.
-While earning her M.A. at the New School for Social Research, Ms. Oliver helped grow the school’s Civic Engagement and Social Justice program.
+Ms. Oliver was born and raised in beautiful Minnesota.
+She earned her B.A. in English and History from the University of Minnesota and went on to work as a writer in Minneapolis, a bike messenger in Oregon, an ESL teacher in rural Thailand, and a literature teacher at an IB School in Burma, among many other motley pursuits.
+She is an avid bicyclist and reader, loves travel and nature, and is always on the look-out for her next adventure.
+While earning her M.A. at the New School for Social Research, Ms. Oliver helped grow the Civic Engagement and Social Justice program there.
 This work nurtured her passion for service and for connecting "book learning” to communities outside the classroom.
 She is excited to help bring the world into UASEM, and to get UASEM students out into the world.

 Ms. Perosi was born in the Bronx, was raised in Brooklyn (graduated from Abraham Lincoln High School), and now lives in New Jersey.
 She has her Bachelor's degree in Accounting and Business, which led to her first major career in banking at the Industrial Bank of Japan on Wall Street.
 Eventually she moved over to the DOE, where she has been ever since.
 Her first 16 years with the DOE were at Erasmus High School in Brooklyn.
 Ms. Perosi is an awesome wife, supportive mother, and a fun grandmother who loves to spend money and shop.
 She likes to travel abroad to Italy, Paris, Greece, Portugal, and other exciting places like Alaska.